JacobPayne04/RideSafe-FrontEnd/Frontend/client/Outline.md

 - [✔] FIX GOOGLE MAPS LOADING ERROR ----
 - [✔]  Add Stripe’s PaymentRequestButtonElement - apple pay, venmo ect -
 - [✔]  FIX google maps api key to a new account for it to work -^^CURRENT^^
-- [ ]  fix javascript button not staying green based on database state TODO###-------🛑🛑🛑🛑🛑
-- [ ]  fix where the refund button shows up after the timer is over TODO#

 #### Driver Stripe account setup / allowed to drive variable